 - We will take all reasonable measures to ensure any risk of harm to children's welfare is minimised inside and outside of the school environment. - Take all appropriate actions to address concerns about the welfare of a child, working to local policies and procedures in full working partnership with agencies. - Ensure robust child protection arrangements are in place and embedded in the daily life and practice of the school. - Promote pupil health and safety. - Promote safe practice, and challenge unsafe practice. - Ensure that procedures are in place to deal with allegations of abuse against teachers and other staff including volunteers, supply staff and contractors.
-KCSiE Part Four has two sections, the second section addresses low-level concerns.
-KCSiE 2022 has added paragraphs 433 to 335 to provide information and clarity on the process for sharing low-level concerns. - Provide first aid and meet the health needs of children with medical conditions - Ensure school site security. - Address drugs and substance misuse issues.

-- Support and plan for young people in custody and their resettlement back into the community. - Work with all agencies regarding missing children, anti-social behaviour/gang activity and violence in the community/knife crime and children at risk of sexual exploitation. - Everyone having a duty to safeguard children inside/outside the school environment including school trips, extended school activities, vocational placements, and alternative education packages.
+KCSiE Part Four has two sections, the second section addresses low-level concerns. - Provide first aid and meet the health needs of children with medical conditions - Ensure school site security. - Address drugs and substance misuse issues. - Support and plan for young people in custody and their resettlement back into the community. - Work with all agencies regarding missing children, anti-social behaviour/gang activity and violence in the community/knife crime and children at risk of sexual exploitation. - Everyone having a duty to safeguard children inside/outside the school environment including school trips, extended school activities, vocational placements, and alternative education packages. - Children's mental health and wellbeing is supported by our 2 trained ELSAs and our Wellbeing - Curriculum and our daily Wellbeing check ins.
+We have an open door approach for parents/carers to discuss any concerns they have for their children or themselves. - Any form of discrimination is acted upon immediately. - All of our children are aware that they have trusted adults in school that they can talk to.